EngineerGirl/LewisAndClarkJourney/stage1.md

-# Welcome to this website!
+# Welcome to Stage 1!

 ## Stage 1
-# Preparation
+## Preparation
 # Preparing for the epedition:
 To prepare for the expedition, Lewis took a crash corse in the scientific skills of an Enlightenment explorer.
-He visited the "intellectuals of Philedelphia" and they gave him advice and questions.
-He brought a ton of books on
+He visited the "intellectuals of Philedelphia" who then gave him advice and questions.
+Robert Patterson gave Lewis an astronomy notebook while Benjamin Rush provided He brought a ton of books on
 # Final Preparation:

-# markdown
-# Preparation
-# Header 1
-## Header 2
-### Header 3

 - Bulleted
 - List